 Throughcare and aftercare are important parts of support for young people.
-The terms itself though are a bit more complicated than they should be.
+The term itself though is a bit more complicated than necessary.
 This guide can give you a new or updated understanding of what support during transitions should look like.

 Relationships are essential to all parts of life and encompass both our professional and personal lives.
 They are a vital part of the support networks for our young people and the stronger the relationship the better we can all do our jobs, perhaps making them feel less like a job and more like a vocation.
 And perhaps more importantly, the stronger the relationship the more important a young person might feel.